himanshumistri/Rustc/README.md

 # Rustc
-About learn the Rust Language
+About learning the Rust Language

 # Installation on the local computer
 Run following command on terminal from Macos, Linux OS